hhphan210198/kmeans-clustering/README.md

 One disadvantage of the vanilla K-means algorithm is that it can get stuck at local minima due to poor initialization.
 To address this issue, I have also included an implementation K-means++, which offers better initial centroids and helps reduce the issue of local minima.
-Note that K-means++ does not guarantee the optimal assignment, and multiple runs are needed to obtain the optimal one.
+Note that K-means++ does not guarantee the optimal assignment, and multiple runs are needed to obtain the optimal result.